 Generally, it's wealthy people who employ tax avoidance tactics; after all, why would they want to pay more taxes than they legally have to?
 The rest of us might not be knowledgeable on the minutiae of the complex U.S. tax code, but the rich can hire the cleverest tax accountants in the world.
 It shows how, while Trump's tax returns are exceptional and newsworthy because he is the president, this was made possible because the tax system offers a wealth of opportunities to avoid taxes when you're a billionaire.

 When you run a business, there are even more ways to reduce your tax liability.
-A big reason why Trump managed not to pay taxes at all in some years, for example, was due to his businesses reporting large losses.
+A big reason why Trump managed to not pay taxes at all in some years, for example, was due to his businesses reporting large losses.
 These losses don't just reduce liability for that single year, but can be carried over to subsequent years.
 The NYT notes that the losses were real, but there are many ways that businesses take advantage of accounting tactics to minimize reported profits, including by claiming business expenses, credits, and moving their profits outside of the U.S.

 According to a report released by the Institute of Taxation and Economic Policy (ITEP), 91 major companies paid zero federal income taxes in 2018.
 In fact, many received a refund.
 Companies that either paid nothing or received money back for their 2018 taxes include Amazon, Netflix, Chevron, IBM, JetBlue, Prudential Financial, General Motors, and Halliburton.
 In part, corporate tax liability can be greatly reduced due to generous tax subsidies.
 The report notes that in 2018, Bank of America received over $5.5 billion in tax subsidies, JPMorgan Chase received $3.7 billion, and Wells Fargo around $3.2 billion.

 The issue of who pays taxes in America is often leveraged to decide who gets to have a say in how the country is run — who are the hard workers and who takes handouts?
 Trump has long spread the myth that undocumented workers take advantage of the U.S. by living here and not paying taxes, but this is a lie that's made more absurd by the discovery of his tax returns.
-Vox reports that in 2014, which is the most recent data available, undocumented workers paid over $11 billion USD in taxes — far more than the president has paid.
+Vox reports that in 2014, which is the most recent data available, undocumented workers paid over $11 billion in taxes — far more than the president has paid.